hSueki/dscage-pe2/README.md

 <br/>

 ### ix.
 Generating peak file from single-nucleotide CTSS
-This step performs generates a peak file using all single-nucleotide CTSS files of a given project performs peak calling using the Paraclu algorithm, which is commonly employed for clustering and peak detection in genomic data analysis pipelines.
+This step generates a peak file using all single-nucleotide CTSS files of a given project, calling peaks using the Paraclu algorithm, which is commonly employed for clustering and peak detection in genomic data analysis pipelines.
 Counts for each peak is detailed per sample.

 Input:
-- All CTSS files in the same project: map/_sample_.R1.ctss.bed, which are concatenated and formatted into a four-column peak BED file.
+- All CTSS files in the same project: map/_sample_.R1.ctss.bed, are concatenated and formatted into a four-column peak BED file.

 Tools:
 - [Paraclu and paraclu-cut.sh](https://gitlab.com/mcfrith/paraclu)